-Enid has been working on municipal finance issues in Canada and abroad for 35 years.
+Enid has been working on municipal finance issues in Canada and abroad for 40 years.
 Prior to establishing the IMFG, she was a consultant specializing in municipal finance.
-Enid has worked with the World Bank, the IMF, CIDA, UN Habitat, ADB, and IADB in countries such as Brazil, China, Colombia, India, Mexico, Mongolia, the Philippines, South Africa, Tanzania, and Uganda.
+Enid has worked with the World Bank, the IMF, UN Habitat, ADB, and IDB in countries such as Brazil, China, Colombia, India, Mexico, Mongolia, the Philippines, South Africa, Tanzania, and Uganda.
 She has written several books and articles on property taxes, intergovernmental transfers, development charges, financing municipal infrastructure, municipal governance, municipal boundary restructuring, and education funding.
 Recent books (co-edited with Richard Bird) include Financing Urban Infrastructure: Who Should Pay and Is Your City Healthy?
 Measuring Urban Fiscal Health.
-Enid is an Adjunct Professor at the Munk School of Global Affairs where she has taught graduate courses on the political economy of global cities and solving urban problems with data analytics.

 Enid received her B.A. in Economics from York University (Glendon College), and an M.A. and Ph.D. in Economics from the University of Toronto.
 In 2012, Enid was awarded the Queen’s Diamond Jubilee Medal for her work on cities.